mrmyothet/gen-ai-for-sw-dev/Pair-coding-with-LLM.md

 > Now add error handling to the API to handle 404 and 500 status codes

 > please, add detailed comments that explain this code.
 Highlight any complex parts that might require deeper explaination.

+---

+### Giving the LLM feedback

+> Write a python function to calculate the factorial of a number

+> Please, modify the function to include a check that ensures the input is a non-negative integer

+> create a python function to check if a string is a palaindrome

+> Update the code to ensure that the string isn't empty

+> write a python function to find all the unique characters in a string

+> Please, explain how to use Python's set function to calculate the unique characters in a string